Research & Best Practices

 • Friction and heat reduction: Already mentioned above, these functions are the primary role of lubrication, and should be reiterated.
 By reducing friction forces and the heat that they generate, machinery lubrication can reduce wear and tear, lower the chances of significant component or equipment damage, and yield equipment performance improvements such as increased uptime and less maintenance.

-Lubricants are made of oil.
+Mechanical lubricants are made of oil.
 In the case of manufacturing and industrial equipment, this typically is either mineral oil (created from crude oil) or synthetic oil (formulations manufactured in a lab).
-It is in this area that one of the lubrication fallacies takes hold: that lubrication is the simple application of a lubricant.
+It is in this area that one of the lubrication fallacies takes hold: that lubrication is the simple application of a machine lubricant.

-In fact, there are numerous choices and options for lubrication — not only whether to use mineral or synthetic oil, but what type of formulation to use.
+In fact, there are numerous choices and options for lubrication — not only whether to use mineral or synthetic oil for machines, but what type of formulation to use.
 There is a vast range of formulation options depending upon type of equipment, operation environment, application, usage and more.

 What types of machines need lubrication?